 Bars and Nightlife

 Polite Provisions is a wonderful cocktail bar near the North Park area of San Diego.
-There menu of cocktails changes often.
-They have wine on draft and some seriously good-looking microbrews.
+Their cocktail menu changes often and includes an eclectic mix of spirits, plus wine and some seriously good-looking microbrews.
 They also offer cocktail classes if you’re looking to learn the art.

-Wonderland Ocean Pub is a waterfront pub in Ocean Beach with floor to ceiling windows that stare out at the Pacific.
-The food is plentiful, and the drinks are flowing until at least 12AM every day.
-Come here to watch a sunset and have a drink with your travel nursing friends and catch the game on TV.
+Wonderland Ocean Pub is a waterfront pub in Ocean Beach with floor to ceiling windows that let you stare out at the Pacific.
+The food is plentiful and the drinks are flowing until at least midnight daily.
+Visit this pub to watch a sunset, have a drink with your travel nursing friends and catch the game on TV.

 With a wide variety of options, San Diego nightlife can be as chill or as wild as you want it to be.
-If you’re willing to pay some cash, you can get into the trendy clubs but this usually requires bottle service at the very least.
+If you’re willing to pay some cash, you can get into the trendy clubs but these nightlife hotspots usually require bottle service at the very least.
 There are also pool parties and club crawls for your entertainment.

 Day Trips and Exploring

-As mentioned above, San Diego is the southern entry to the park that is the state of California.
-There is so much to do and see in this state, and a lot of it can be reached within a few hours drive of San Diego.
-Los Angeles and Joshua Tree National Park are both 2.5-3 hours driving time from San Diego.
-You could easily explore LA for a day, see the Hollywood sign, Beverly Hills, shop in Melrose, etc., and return home that night.
+As mentioned above, San Diego is the southern entry to the natural wonder that is the state of California.
+There’s so much to do and see in this state, and a lot of it can be reached within a few hours drive of San Diego.
+Los Angeles is within 2.5 to 3 hours driving time from San Diego.
+You could easily explore L.A. for a day, see the Hollywood sign, check out Beverly Hills, shop on Melrose, etc., and return home that night.
 Try to leave before or after rush hour traffic or you may spend more time on the highway than seeing the sights.
-There’s also a bus or train option with a transport time of 2.5-3 hours and drops you off in the middle of downtown LA.
+There’s also a bus or train option with a similar transport time that drops you off in the middle of downtown L.A.

-Joshua Tree National Park is like a nature reserve filled with small wonders.
+Joshua Tree National Park is a nature reserve filled with small wonders.
 It’s worth the 3-hour journey to experience the Mojave desert landscape, cacti and rock climbing adventures.
-You can also find small Airbnbs near the park that are unique and fun for an overnight trip.
+You can also find small Airbnbs near the park that are unique and fun for an overnight trip or weekend getaway.

-Big Bear Mountain Ski Resort is a little over 3 hours away from San Diego and is fun during the winter.
+Big Bear Mountain Ski Resort is a little over three hours away from San Diego and a lot of fun during the winter.
 With a trip to Big Bear, you can experience both snow and sand in one day.
-Pro tip: If you plan on making frequent winter time trips to Big Bear, buy a pass before the season begins to save on lift tickets!
+If you plan on making frequent wintertime trips to the ski resort, you can buy a pass before the season begins to save on lift tickets.

 For a longer getaway, take a road trip up the Pacific Coast Highway.
-It starts a bit north of San Diego in Dana Point and ends way up in northern California above San Francisco in Mendocino County.
-Obviously, you do not need to drive the whole highway.
-South of San Francisco is Big Sur.
-This beautiful bit of nature is a highlight of California.
-If you have a car and the time, I highly recommend making a visit south of San Francisco to Big Sur.
+It starts north of San Diego in Dana Point and ends in northern California past San Francisco in Mendocino County.
+Obviously, you don’t need to drive the entire highway, but if you have a car and the time, I highly recommend making a visit south of San Francisco to Big Sur.
 Its rocky coastline and breathtaking cliffs are one of the highlights of visiting California.

-There are buses and trolleys that run through the central parts of San Diego, but to get out of the city you would need to take a train or a car.
-The public transport serves the area mostly to the left of the line on the map above.
-Los Angeles can be reached by bus, but any place north of that such as Santa Barbara or San Luis Obispo (both great to visit!) are places I would recommend taking a car so you can explore at your leisure.
+To get out of the city, you must take a train or a car.
+You can reach Los Angeles by bus, but any place north of there such as Santa Barbara or San Luis Obispo (both great to visit) are places I would recommend taking a car so you can explore at your leisure.

-During the summer months there is a waterfront shuttle in San Diego for the influx of tourists.
-For a few dollars you can hop on and off for a few dollars all day.
+During the summer months, there’s also a waterfront shuttle in San Diego for the influx of tourists, where you can hop on and off for a few dollars all day.
 Pedicabs are another popular form of transportation along downtown’s waterfront and in the Gaslamp Quarter.

 The weather is always fine in San Diego!
 Hazy, cloudy mornings typically give way to clear afternoons and evening temps ideal for outdoor dining.
-The temperatures average between 60-75 degrees Fahrenheit and the lowest average is just below 50 degrees during the month of December.
+The temperatures average between 60-75° F and the lowest average is just below 50° during the month of December.
 Summers are generally sunny and dry, with winter bringing the wetter months.
 Ocean water temperatures are highest during August.

-If I were going to travel to San Diego I would go during the off season.
-Summer tends to be the busiest time for tourists (common in all popular tourist areas in US because of school break).
-A contract that is April-June or September-December may be ideal.
+If I were going to travel work in San Diego, I’d go during the off-season.
+Summer tends to be the busiest time for tourists, so it’s a more hectic pace than when school’s in session.
+A contract that runs April-June or September-December may be ideal for enjoying the area.